Skip to content

 Article

-The port community of Smallhythe
+The shipyard and port at Smallhythe

 The community of workers living in Smallhythe made it a thriving and successful port.
 Learn about what was there before the shipyard’s decline in the 16th century.